-- 1. VLD mode: There is no color component in Monochrome mode and so no processing and not writing output. - 2.
+- 1. VLD mode: There is no color component coming out of the decoding pipeline in Monochrome mode and so no processing and not writing output. - 2.
 IT mode: There is no color component in the coefficient buffer, and so no processing and not writing output.